Westmoreland County, Pennsylvania: Recreation

+Bushy Run Battlefield Park is located in Penn Township.

 Communities

-Map of Westmoreland County, Pennsylvania with Municipal Labels showing cities and boroughs (red), Townships (white), and Census-designated places (blue).
+Map of Westmoreland County, Pennsylvania, with Municipal Labels showing cities and boroughs (red), Townships (white), and Census-designated places (blue).

 Under Pennsylvania law, there are four types of incorporated municipalities: cities, boroughs, townships, and, in at most two cases, towns.
 The following cities, boroughs, and townships are located in Westmoreland County: